-Owning and operating a construction business is often exciting, challenging and rewarding.
+Owning and operating a construction business is often exciting, challenging, and rewarding.
 It also comes with responsibility and accountability.
-Every contractor normally strives for the performing at a high level for their customers.
+Every contractor normally strives to perform at a high level for their customers.
 Still, a client may think you under delivered or even wronged them in some way.
 In the event this happens, is your business protected with construction liability insurance?

-Many contractors today are stilled formed as a sole proprietorship or a partnership.
+Many contractors today are still formed as a sole proprietorship or a partnership.
 These types of business owners put not only their business, but their personal assets at risk as well.
-A construction liability policy will help protect you and your business and against financial disaster.
+A construction liability policy will help protect you and your business against financial disaster.

-Even if you formed an LLC or limited liability corporation or incorporated, it’s possible to be held liable as the owner of the contracting business.
+Even if you formed an limited liability corporation (LLC) or incorporated, it’s possible to be held liable as the owner of the contracting business.
 Signing a personal guarantee or operating irresponsibly is just a couple of potential problems.
-Have a meeting with your corporate attorney and licensed insurance agent to review this based on your construction business and the type of work you engage.
+Speaking with your corporate attorney and licensed insurance agent to review this based on your construction business and the type of work you engage.

 Construction liability will protect against lawsuits, property damage or personal injury to a third party.
 It will pay for legal fees, settlements and judgments subject to the deductible.